perfectsense/gyro/docs/getting-started/updating.rst

 route-table-id - This is the ID of the route table to add this route to.

-gateway-id - This the ID of the internet gateway resource which is needed to add a route that directs internet-bound traffic to the internet gateway
+gateway-id - This is the ID of the internet gateway resource which is needed to add a route that directs internet-bound traffic to the internet gateway

 cidr-block - This is the destination IPv4 CIDR block to scope the route to a narrower range of IP's.